Silas M. Burroughs (pharmacist): Biography

 Burroughs, Wellcome & Company's successfully introduced new ideas for marketing and advertising (including the patenting of the word 'tabloid'); an increasing range of products and success at major international exhibitions.

 Burroughs was a visionary employer, supporting the eight-hour working day, profit-sharing, and numerous social and radical political movements including free travel, Irish Home Rule and world peace.
-He was a good friend and passionate supporter of Henry George and the Single Tax Movement promoting it at every opportunity.
+He was a good friend and supporter of Henry George and the Single Tax Movement promoting it at every opportunity.
 He became increasingly active in the Liberal Party, was president of the Bexleyheath Liberal and Radical Club and it was suggested that he enter parliament.

 He became a British subject in 1890.

 Attracted to Christian socialism, he was a staunch Presbyterian: His philanthropism culminated in the foundation of the Livingstone Hospital at Dartford.

 Burroughs was known for pushing himself to the limit.
 When recovering from flu on a cycling trip on the French Riviera he exhausted himself and developed pneumonia.
 He died in Monte Carlo, aged 49 leaving his wife, Olive, and three children, Anna, Frances and Stanley.
 Olive died in 1905 and was buried there with him.
 Under the terms of his will each employee received a share of his wealth which amounted to six guineas each.

 Following his death a Burroughs scholarship was created and administered by the Royal Pharmaceutical Society.

 Burroughs' widow Olive tried to retain an interest in the firm however Wellcome exercised his right to buy the share outright.
 It wasn't until 1924 that Wellcome changed the name of the firm to the Wellcome Foundation Limited such was the recognition and value of the name Burroughs.